 250 Introduction to the Study of Religion.
-F. A thematic introduction to the phenomenon of religion in comparative perspective.
+E. A thematic introduction to the phenomenon of religion in comparative perspective.
 Issues examined include the dichotomy between the sacred and the profane, the nature of religious experience and its various expressions in life, the significance of myth and ritual, and differing analyses of human existence.
 Attention is also given to questions about the origin, nature, and function of religion in human life and society, and to issues pertaining to the study of religion in the humanities and social sciences.
-Ms. C. van Houten.
+Mr. R. Plantinga.

-251 Christianity and the World's Religions.
-Core.
+251 Christianity and the World's Religions. core.
 An examination of the relationship of Christianity to the religions of the world.
 An attempt is made to understand the phenomenon of religion from a theological perspective by investigating how various biblical and Christian writers have viewed Christianity's place in the religious history of the world.

 Special emphasis is placed on twentieth century attempts to confront the reality of religious pluralism.
 Not open to first-year students.
-Not offered 1992-93.
+Not offered 1994-95.

 252 Introduction to Missions.
 A general introduction to Christian missions in biblical and historical perspective.
-This course surveys the biblical foundation for missions and the Church's understanding of missions from the Patristic period to the present, and in light of this, explores the theological bases, methods used, and successes and failures in Christian missionary activity.
-It also considers present challenges to missions, such as the resurgence of non-Christian religions and the ferment of social revolution, and proposes an ecumenical model for contemporary missions.
-Not offered 1992-93.
+This course surveys the biblical and theological foundations for missions, and the church's interpretation and implementation of the task of spreading the gospel.
+The methods, challenges, successes, and failures of Christian missionary activity will be considered.
+Students will be involved in a local mission organization and use this practical experience as an additional basis for reflection.
+Not offered 1994-95.